LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

 ### Attention

-The most important steps in the above table are the attention steps.
+The most important steps in the above table are the steps 3 to 5.
-Combing them all into one and working with only 2D matrices, we get the definition for the scaled dot product attention:
+Combing them into one and working with only 2D matrices, we get the definition for the scaled dot product attention:

 $$
     A = \text{softmax}\left(\frac{1}{\sqrt{d_h}}K^T Q\right)V